What To Do About Vendor Fraud

 • Legal and Compliance Risks: A fraud incident can expose your company to serious legal and regulatory consequences.
 If a fraudulent payment violates tax or anti-bribery laws, you could face hefty fines and legal action.

-While the danger is clear, the solution can’t be to simply add more and more layers of manual checks.
+While the danger is clear, the solution can’t be to add more and more layers of manual checks.
 That creates a huge administrative burden, slows down payments, and frustrates vendors.

 The Solution: A Proactive and Automated Approach